-The Texas v.
-US decision is part of the broader effort to weaken and get rid of the ACA.
+California v.
+Texas, formerly known as Texas v.
+US, is part of the broader effort to weaken and get rid of the ACA.
 The lawsuit was brought by a group of states challenging the Constitutionality of the individual mandate.
 The Department of Justice (DOJ) not only refused to defend critical parts of the ACA, but also actively requested that the court invalidate the ACA requirements that guarantee coverage for everyone and stop insurers from charging people with disabilities higher costs.
-In Congress, a number of House committee chairs have sent letters asking for documents and other information about the change in the Administration’s position in the case.
+In Congress, a number of House committee chairs sent letters asking for documents and other information about the change in the Administration’s position in the case.

 On December 14, 2018, a federal district judge in Texas issued a decision declaring the “individual mandate” of the Affordable Care Act (ACA) – the individual coverage requirement – unconstitutional due to the Republican tax cut bill that zeroed out the penalties.
 Even more drastically, the court declared the entire ACA unconstitutional rather than just the provisions it had found unconstitutional.
 Among other things, this would end the ACA’s protections for people with pre-existing conditions, including disabilities.

-No injunction has been issued and the decision hasn’t changed anything yet.
-The ACA is intact, the insurance Marketplaces remain in place.
+That decision did not lead to any immediate changes.
+The ACA remains intact, and the insurance marketplaces remain in place.
 As the Department of Health and Human Services (HHS) has stated, “HHS will continue administering and enforcing all aspects of the ACA as it had before the court issued its decision.
 This decision does not require that HHS make any changes to any of the ACA programs it administers or its enforcement of any portion of the ACA at this time.”

 On May 1, 2019, the DOJ filed a brief on behalf of the Trump Administration.
 DOJ for the first time argued that the entire ACA should be struck down, including the protections for people with pre-existing conditions.
 In the district court, DOJ had argued that the individual mandate to have health insurance coverage was unconstitutional but that the court should “sever” that section of the ACA and uphold the rest of the law.
 This article provides a good description of DOJ’s brief and what it means.